This Is What Happens When You Do Negative Self Talk in Front of Your Daughter. Mom diets affect our kids in ways we wouldn’t imagine.

 We blend shakes or nibble at food and they are watching.
 Most of the time we don’t think about our behavior affecting that little girl sitting at the table.
 “Momma, are you eating with us?”

 The honest truth is that we pass on what is important to us both healthy and harmful by our example.

 The danger comes when we comment on their body or eating in a way that provokes self doubt an insecurity.

 We have to face the reality that our girls and even boys will not handle that well.
-The comparison temptation is already off the charts and they do not need added reasons to take up an eating disorder or manipulate their body to fit a mold on the alter of popularity.
+The comparison temptation is already off the charts and they don’t need more reasons to take up an eating disorder or manipulate their body to fit a mold on the altar of popularity.